thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

     <dt><code>tscli map-tiles enable [-h] [--online] [--offline] [--tar TAR] [--md5 <em>MD5</em>]</code></dt>
     <dd>
       <p>Enables ThoughtSpot's map tiles, used when constructing geomap charts.</p>
-      <p>If you don't have interest access, you must download the map tiles tar and md5 files, and append the following to the <code>tscli</code> command:</p>
+      <p>If you don't have internet access, you must download the map tiles tar and md5 files, and append the following to the <code>tscli</code> command:</p>

       <dl>
         <dlentry>